apache/spark-website/contributing.md

     1. Set required fields:
         1. **Issue Type**.
 Generally, Bug, Improvement and New Feature are the only types used in Spark.
         1. **Priority**.
 Set to Major or below; higher priorities are generally reserved for committers to set.
+The main exception is correctness or data-loss issues, which can be flagged as Blockers.
 JIRA tends to unfortunately conflate "size" and "importance" in its Priority field values.
 Their meaning is roughly:
-             1. Blocker: pointless to release without this change as the release would be unusable to a large minority of users
+             1. Blocker: pointless to release without this change as the release would be unusable to a large minority of users.
+Correctness and data loss issues should be considered Blockers.
              1. Critical: a large minority of users are missing important functionality without this, and/or a workaround is difficult
              1. Major: a small minority of users are missing important functionality without this,